temporalio/samples-python/encryption_jwt/README.md

 ### Self-signed certificates

 The codec server will need to use HTTPS, self-signed certificates will work in the development environment.
-Run the following command in a `_certs` directory that's a subdirectory of the repository root, it will create certificate files that are good for 10 years.
+Run the following command in a `_certs` directory that's a subdirectory of this one.
+It will create certificate files that are good for 10 years.

 ```sh
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes -keyout localhost.key -out localhost.pem -subj "/CN=localhost"